Shubhamm1211/adobe_hackathon_1a/README.md

 ## Approach

-[cite_start]The solution uses a rule-based (heuristic) approach to analyze the structure of a PDF without relying on large machine learning models, ensuring it meets the strict performance and size constraints (<200MB model size, <10s execution)[cite: 695, 696].
+The solution uses a rule-based (heuristic) approach to analyze the structure of a PDF without relying on large machine learning models, ensuring it meets the strict performance and size constraints (<200MB model size, <10s execution).

 The core logic involves:
 1.  **Base Font Identification**: The script first identifies the most common font size in the document, which is assumed to be the main body text.